-Technology First is the most commonly seen paradigm how companies see their own Digital Transformation.
-They see a software or technology, they get attracted by the features and they try to implement this into their organization.
-This technology first approach has a simple problem … it is a top-down approach where people are looking for features instead of solutions.
-Especially in employee engagement this is a bad approach as you are not co-creating a solution which helps your customer solve a problem and your employee in supporting this customer.
+Technology First is the most commonly seen paradigm of how companies see their own Digital Transformation.
+They see software or technology, they get attracted by the features and they try to implement this into their organization.
+This technology-first approach has a simple problem … it is a top-down approach where people are looking for features instead of solutions.
+Especially in employee engagement, this is a bad approach as you are not co-creating a solution that helps your customer solve a problem and your employee in supporting this customer.

 People First comes from the opposite angle.
-It is about making people think about possible solutions and enabling them to rethink your processes, organization etc. Most important parts are the education of the workers and also the freedom for them to express what they think and experience.
+It is about making people think about possible solutions and enabling them to rethink your processes, organization, etc. The most important parts are the education of the workers and also the freedom for them to express what they think and experience.
 This is a cultural approach where you are working on shifting the culture to adapt to new technologies and puts the software in the background.

 Culture for change

-In the People First approach you are tackeling your culture.
-Many of the corporate cultures are built around century old processes and guidelines but they don’t help a company to outgrow the own roots.
+In the People First approach, you are tackling your culture.
+Many of the corporate cultures are built around century-old processes and guidelines but they don’t help a company to outgrow its own roots.
 So, when talking about cultural change you also have to break with the old and create a new atmosphere where people can break out of their daily routine.
 This is a change in the whole system of your organization.
 A shift from “Managing a company” to “Leading a company into the future” is hard to achieve and is also a topic on its own but this is where the work happens in Digital Transformation and this is where you are spending most of the 95% in changing your company.

 There are many triggers for Digital transformation.
-These can be that a new technology appears, a customer need is identified or it should be also implemented on a regular basis.
+These can be that a new technology appears, a customer need is identified or it should be also implemented regularly.
 Design Thinking and Brainstorming techniques are used to fuel this process and to use the power of the people in your company.

 The “Digital” in Digital Transformation

 As already mentioned, the digital part is most of the time a small part of the whole Digital Transformation effort of a company.
-First it is a trigger for new possibilities and then it is a enabler for your solutions.
-So, when looking at your Digital Transformation journey you first need to understand what is happening around you, then start thinking of what can be done to deliver added-value to your customer and in the End you are ready with a list of specs to look for the right technology to enable your solution.
+First, it is a trigger for new possibilities and then it is an enabler for your solutions.
+So, when looking at your Digital Transformation journey you first need to understand what is happening around you, then start thinking of what can be done to deliver added-value to your customer and in the end, you are ready with a list of specs to look for the right technology to enable your solution.